Unidata/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/writingiosp/iospdetails.md

 {% endcapture %}
 {{ rmd | markdownify }}

-Here, `Array.makeArray` is a convenience method that generates an evenly spaced array of length 180, starting at 90.0 and incrementing -1.0.
+Here, `Arrays.makeArray` is a convenience method that generates an evenly spaced array of length 180, starting at 90.0 and incrementing -1.0.
 That array is then cached in the `Variable`, and used whenever a client asks for data from the `Variable`.
 If a `Variable` has cached data, then `readData` will never be called for it.